gitlabhq/gitlab-recipes/web-server/apache/README.md

 ## Assumptions

 It is assumed GitLab will be running in a secure production system.
 This Apache `httpd` configuration is hardened for that purpose.
 By default this configuration only allows strong SSL and HTTP is redirected to HTTPS.
-I self signed certificates are preferred then see below in this document on managing SSL certificates.
+If self signed certificates are preferred then see below in this document on managing SSL certificates.
 Also see additional security recommendations located at the bottom of this document for `httpd`.
 Managing GitLab with plain text HTTP only is not recommended however [gitlab.conf](gitlab.conf) has been provided for that purpose.

 ### Encryption assumptions